CS467Win17Taurus/taurusrecognition/documentation/bonuses/getActiveList.md

 ## /bonuses

-Returns list of details for all bonuses
+Returns list of details for all active bonuses

 ---